bioidiap/bob.ip.gabor/doc/guide.rst

 Gabor jet and their similarities
 --------------------------------

-A Gabor jet is the collection of the (complex valued) responses of all Gabor wavelets of the family **at a certain point in the image**.
+A Gabor jet  :py:class:`bob.ip.gabor.Jet` is the collection of the (complex valued) responses of all Gabor wavelets of the family **at a certain point in the image**.
 The Gabor jet is a local texture descriptor, that can be used for various applications.
 To extract the texture from the right eye landmark from a facial image, one can simply call: